It’s no big secret that many Kiwi men are reluctant to talk about their physical and mental health.

 1. Enrol with a GP

 If you aren’t currently enrolled with a GP, find yourself one.
-Ask your friends and family for a recommendation, or go to Healthpoint and search for a local GP.
+Ask your friends and whānau for a recommendation, or go to Healthpoint and search for a local GP.
 Make an appointment to get an overall health check-up and tick off some of those age-appropriate tests like blood pressure, cholesterol screening, prostate checks and Type 2 diabetes.
 Once you ‘get in the system’ you can rest easy knowing regular recalls will have a positive impact on your health going forward.

 2. Know your family history

-Know what conditions run in your family and be familiar with the warning signs.
+Know what conditions run in your whānau/family and be familiar with the warning signs for those conditions.
 Often you can help prevent a medical condition by seeking help early – having a good relationship with your GP or practice nurse will help.
 Talk to your family about ways to stay healthy and make steps towards a more healthy way of life by doing it together and supporting each other.

-3. Be a champion and start a conversation
+4. Be a champion and start a conversation

-4. Walk the talk
+5. Walk the talk

-5. Ask for help
+6. Ask for help

 The more openly we talk about men’s physical and mental health, the better things are for everyone.
 Have the confidence to ask for help if things aren’t going well.
-If you’re concerned with any symptoms you have or if you’re worried about any feelings you’re having, find someone to talk to.
-This might be a close friend, family member, health professional or anyone you trust that can listen and help.
+If you’re concerned about any symptoms you have, or if you’re worried about any feelings you’re having, find someone to talk to.
+This might be a close friend, whānau member, health professional or anyone you trust who can listen and help.
 It’s up to ‘us’ to support ourselves to live happier, healthier lives.